duncan-r/SHIP/docs/source/contributing.rst

 #################

 The most obvious missing feature at the moment is FMP unit coverage.
-Focus up to this point has been getting the API reasonably solide and making sure that the foundations are in place.
+Focus up to this point has been getting the API reasonably solid and making sure that the foundations are in place.
 The amount of FMP units currently included is therefore a bit limited (partly by design and not wanting to re-write them all after changes).
 Normally we will add new units when they are needed for